Setting up the development environment

 to open a terminal on the container.

 You can follow these steps to build the BDK in your own system.
-Dependencies are:
+Dependencies are divided logically into toolchain binaries and libraries:

 GCC with support for C++23 or higher